devcircus/services/README.md

 ```bash
 php artisan make:service StoreNewTaskService
 ```
-This will create a 'StoreNewTaskService' class and a 'StoreNewTaskServiceHandler' class according to the namespaces you set in the service.php config file.
+This will create a 'StoreNewTaskService' class and a 'StoreNewTaskServiceHandler' class according to the namespaces you set in the servicehandler.php config file.

 Next, in the config file, you can map the Service to the Task.
 See example below:
 ```php